postsharp/postsharp-emails/metalama-email-course/050-validate-references.md

 Developers need to adhere to specific rules and conventions to work together effectively as a team.
 This adherence ensures that individual contributions integrate seamlessly into the overall application.

-In a previous email, we have seen how to enforce naming conventions.
-Today, we will see how to verify that components are _used_ as expected.
+In a previous email, we discussed how to enforce naming conventions.
+Today, we will examine how to verify that components are _used_ as expected.

 How can these rules and conventions be enforced?
-In a small team working in the same office, it could be through word of mouth or some code comment like DO NOT USE IN PRODUCTION CODE.
-These rules would need to be verified during code reviews.
+In a small team working in the same office, this could be achieved through word of mouth or via code comments such as **DO NOT USE IN PRODUCTION CODE!**, hoping the exclamation mark will help.
+These rules would then need to be verified during code reviews.
 Unfortunately, this approach can be time-consuming and prone to errors.

- Wouldn't it be more efficient if developers could be warned about mistakes or infringements as they write code?
+Wouldn't it be more efficient if developers could be warned about errors or infringements as they write code?

 The `Metalama.Extensions.Architecture` package offers a number of pre-made custom attributes or compile-time APIs that cover many common conventions that teams might want to follow.
 Of course, you can also design custom attributes or compile-time APIs that cover very specific rules that you'd like your team to adhere to.

-Enforcing rules and conventions in this way allows you to:
+Enforcing rules and conventions in this manner allows you to:

 - Eliminate the need for a written set of rules to which everyone must refer.
 - Provide immediate feedback to developers within the familiar confines of the IDE itself.